-Students who participate in the UW MAGG-AU SIS double degree get the best that both programs have to offer and receive degrees from prestigious and internationally recognized institutions.
+Students who participate in the UW MAGG-AU SIS pathways program get the best that both programs have to offer and receive degrees from prestigious and internationally recognized institutions.
 Current graduate students in the MAGG or graduate students who have graduated from the MAGG within three years of their requested date of admission may apply to AU’s Master of International Service degree program through the International Studies Track offered on campus in Washington, DC and online, which was designed by AU to provide students and alumni from partner institutions the opportunity to complete an additional Masters degree at AU within one academic year.

 For specific questions about the MAGG program, please consult the MAGG’s Frequently Asked Questions page.